 Employee Engagement Tips for the Virtual Workplace

-My good friend Ben Snyder, CEO of Systemation, went through a similar transition a few years ago.
+My good friend Ben Snyder, CEO of Systemation, went through a similar transition years ago.
 Not only does he have the experience, his company focuses on project management, business analysis and work management training.
 In other words, they’re in the business of getting work done.
 Seemed like the perfect brain to pick for this particular challenge!

 Here are some of the tips Ben shared with me based on his company’s experiences.